 As desired, we derive a universal conditional presupposition in the case of embedding under none of these 10 guys.
 The key is that this quantifier gives rise to universal presuppositions - for instance, None of these 10 guys takes good care of his computer presupposes that each of these 10 guys has a computer, a result confirmed with experimental means in Chemla 2009.
-On a theoretical level, Heim 1983 incorporates this pattern of 'universal projection' in her analysis of all generalized quantifiers; and Schlenker 2009 shows that the local context of the Verb Phrase in such cases is the property of being one of these 10 guys relative to the Context Set - which derives the very same result (since the property of being one of these 10 guys must entail the relevant presupposition).
+On a theoretical level, Heim 1983 incorporates this pattern of 'universal projection' in her analysis of all generalized quantifiers; and Schlenker 2009 shows that the local context of the Verb Phrase in such cases is the property of being one of these 10 guys must entail the relevant presupposition).

 (50) a.
 None of these 10 guys UP helped his son.

 a'.
 [No g] Uh

+b.
+Licensing condition:

+lc(Uh) ⊨ h => u

 Given standard results about the local contexts of the restrictor in quantified statements, this derives the following result:

-$C \models [\forall x: g(x)](h(x) \Rightarrow u(x))$
+C ⊨ [∀x: g(x)](h(x) => u(x))

+In the end, we have two inferences:

 relative to the Context Set, if any of the 10 guys helped his son, lifting was involved;

 relative to the speaker's beliefs, none of these 10 guys helped his son.